theFroodyOne/compilersAssignment1Testsuite2024/README.md

 ## Disclaimer

 I make NO guarantees WHATSOEVER as to the completeness or correctness of these test cases.
 If you spot a mistake or want to contribute more test cases feel free to open a pull request or contact me directly at 24700746@sun.ac.za

-## Changelog

-26/02 13:35 Fixed bug with alias, should work for anyone with standard antlr installation and aliases given in book or on the antlr github repo